 In the second case we must first subdivide; this means replacing by a new string by the substitution ; i.e. each letter is doubled successively.
 Note that by our convention and define the same radial projection (up to translation).
 Then as above we decompose and form and .

 OK, we are nearly done.
-We have , a single component whose angular projection has length 1.
+The initial torus corresponds to the string consisting of a single letter .
 We subdivide to form and then decompose to form each with angular projection of length .
 We subdivide again to form and decompose to form each with angular projection of length .
 So far so good.
 But now after subdivision we have cyclic conjugates of and no matter how we split this into we will get words with some or string.

 The `best’ strings are those of the form with total angular projection .
 Say a string is cubeless if it has no or .
 If is cubeless, so are the strings obtained by any split.